HaigEmirzian/GitHub-Repo-Creation-Automation/README.md

 # Automatically Create A GitHub Repo

-* Automated the repository creation process by developing a Python script that utilizes the GitHub API
+* Automated Comcast's repository creation process by developing a Python script that utilizes the GitHub API
-* Improved Comcast's repo creation efficiency by over 95% and ensured a template-based structure
+* Improved repo creation efficiency by over 95% and ensured a template-based structure
 * Script accesses the provided GitHub Access Token
 * The PyGithub library has wrapper functions for GitHub API utility